CHESSComputing/FOXDEN/docs/schemas.md

 - `units`: Specifies the units used for the metadata key values
 - `placeholder`: Specifies the necessary placeholder string in the web UI
 - `file`: Defines the full path of an embedded schema
+- `value`: Defines default values of the metadata key

 For example, here is a schema definition file: